-I'm the guy who goes to parties, isolates the dog, ignores the humans, and spends my evening playing with Fido.
+I'm the guy who finds the dog at a party, ignores the humans, and spends my evening playing with Scooby.

 All dogs are awesome, but pit bulls have a special place in my heart, because they're the #1 most misunderstood breed.